KatrinaTom/T2A2/README.md

 ## Requirement 8<a name="req8"></a>
 **Describe your projects models in terms of the relationships they have with each other**

 The Landscaping Admin database is structured around Model View Controller (MVC) Architectural pattern.
 A way or organsing a large application.
+Seperation of concern.

 The database tables, the models:
 * Users